chrisoakley1974/ManicMiner/README.md

 # Manic Miner

 My interpretation of the classic ZX Spectrum game Manic Miner written in Game Maker Studio.
+Well, not quite a full interpretation.
+It's just the first level while I get the mechanics together.

 ### Why?